Generation of nearly pure and highly directional magnetic light in fluorescence of rare earth ions: Theory

 \end{itemize}

-Therefore, earlier formulas used within the two-level approximation~\cite{Bharadwaj2007,Sun20JPCC,Rasskazov21JPCL} cannot be employed here and their adaptation to the present multilevel case is required.
-Our key assumption is that the single parent level undergoes a single-exponential decay into a number of daughter levels.
-Consequently, the measured fluorescence signal follows an exponential law, \bg I_{f}(t) = I_{f}(0)\, e^{-t \Gm_{\rm tot}}, \lb{sel} \eg where $I_{f}(0)$ is the initial fluorescence signal at time $t=0$. $\Gamma_{\rm tot}$ is the sum over all possible decay rates from the parent level, $\Gamma_{\rm tot}=\sum_j (\Gm_{{\rm rad};j}+\Gm_{{\rm nrad};j}+\Gm_{{\rm int};j})$, where $\Gm_{{\rm \cdot};j}$ are the respective (radiative, nonradiative, intrinsic nonradiative) rates for the decay from the single parent level (e.g., in the case of $^5$D$_0$ level of Eu$^{3+}$ shown in Figure~\ref{fig:scheme}) into $j$-th daughter level (e.g., the case of $^7$F$_j$ levels of Eu$^{3+}$ shown in Figure~\ref{fig:scheme}).
+Due to the above reasons, earlier formulas used within the two-level approximation~\cite{Bharadwaj2007,Sun20JPCC,Rasskazov21JPCL} cannot be employed here and their adaptation to the present multilevel case is required.
+Our key assumption is that the single-parent level undergoes a single-exponential decay into a number of daughter levels.
+Consequently, the measured fluorescence signal follows an exponential law, \bg I_{f}(t) = I_{f}(0)\, e^{-t \Gm_{\rm tot}}, \eg where $I_{f}(0)$ is the initial fluorescence signal at time $t=0$. $\Gamma_{\rm tot}$ is the sum over all possible decay rates from the parent level, $\Gamma_{\rm tot}=\sum_j (\Gm_{{\rm rad};j}+\Gm_{{\rm nrad};j}+\Gm_{{\rm int};j})$, where $\Gm_{{\rm \cdot};j}$ are the respective (radiative, nonradiative and ``intrinsic'' nonradiative in the absence of any particle) rates for the decay from the single parent level (e.g., in the case of $^5$D$_0$ level of Eu$^{3+}$ shown in Fig.~\ref{fig:scheme}) into $j$-th daughter level (e.g., the case of $^7$F$_j$ levels of Eu$^{3+}$ shown in Fig.~\ref{fig:scheme}).